WooCommerce Google Authenticator (Two Factor Authentication)

 My Account Menu – Enable Sidebar Widgets

-Customer End – WooCommerce Google Authenticator
+Customer End of the WooCommerce Google Authenticator Plugin

 My Accounts Menu

-Customers will find the custom menu created from the backend on my accounts page and can register the store on their Google Authenticator app in order to enable the two-factor authentication.
-Customers can scan the QR code from the app in order to add it or can manually enter the site name and secret key.
-They can also check their successful registration by verifying the authentication code from the app here.
+Customers may scan the QR code from the app to add it or manually enter the site name and secret key.
+They can also verify their successful registration by entering the authentication code from the app here.

 Login Form